Thursday, August 21, 2025

 Fred: “Indeed, Martha.
 And look at that dashing male beside her—quite the specimen.
 Honestly, a model.”

-Sally: “Hold up, everyone.
+Sally: “Hold on, everyone.
 This one over here?
 Feathers like spun silk.
 I must know what shampoo she uses.”

 Roger: “I don’t want to brag, but the guy in front of me?
 A real stud muffin.
 A true Adonis of the guinea world!
 Probably works out.”